 Here are the clock widgets that we've found to be affected by this issue:

 - Thousand Clocks

 - Weather Now

 Why does this happen?
 Here's my best guess as a developer...
 Most analog clock widgets are implemented using the AnalogClock control from the Android platform – but there's no equivalent for digital clock widgets.
 So devs are left to generate the text of the clock themselves, then update it every minute when the time changes.
 There are several ways to accomplish this kind of update in Android: some of them only work when the phone is awake, others will work all the time (whether the phone is awake or asleep).
 The developer has to make the choice: only updating when the phone is awake will use less battery, but it often has the side effect that the clock shows the wrong time for a moment when the phone is first awoken.
 Not surprisingly, this technique also means that the clock widget will stop on your watch whenever your phone is asleep.

 When it does happen, occasionally there's a setting in the widget itself which will overcome the problem (such as with Zooper, below).
 Otherwise, about all you can do is look for another clock which has similar functionality, but which doesn't stop when your phone screen is off.

-Widgets based on the Zooper framework aren't incompatible, but they are susceptible to the same issue described in the previous section (Stopped Clocks).
+Widgets built in the Zooper framework aren't incompatible, but they are susceptible to the same issue described in the previous section (Stopped Clocks).
 Fortunately, there's a solution here: Zooper gives you, the user, the option of whether to update the widget when your phone is asleep.